Why 'Taxpayer' Identity And Thinking Is Morally Bankrupt In Every Context

 This is where plenty of progressive and liberal people naively think that "taxpayer" is a useful term to use to punch upward against rich people who don't pay taxes.
 It's not.
 Don't you want rich people to pay taxes? or more taxes than they already pay?
 Yes?
 Then, if so, they would not only become "taxpayers" but would be the ultimate "taxpayers."

 As you may have noticed, being a "taxpayer" is a status marker.
-It's something that middle-class people can share with rich people, which is how it is extremely useful as a wedge that can be – and constantly is – driven between middle-class people and poor people, and, perhaps just as significantly, to encourage middle-class people to reject policies that would help them, too.
+It's something that middle-class people can share with rich people, which is to say, at the exclusion of poor people, which is how it is extremely useful as a wedge that can be – and constantly is – driven between middle-class people and poor people, and, perhaps just as significantly, to encourage middle-class people to reject policies that would help them, too.

-So, "taxpayer" doesn't convey whether one pays taxes as much as it conveys one's capacity to pay taxes, which is why using it against rich people whom you want to tax more is a trap that you're setting for yourself.
+So, "taxpayer" doesn't convey whether one pays taxes as much as it conveys one's capacity to pay taxes, which means that it’s really a way to convey status, which is why using it against rich people whom you want to tax more is a trap that you're setting for yourself.
 Ultimately, as you will see, “taxpayer” is a way to shame not people who receive but people who most need any kinds of government benefits, and, more importantly, to thereby shame middle-class people into rejecting such benefits themselves.
-I argue that this is a large underrated factor in why the United States does not have universal healthcare, and it is underrated simply because it is extremely difficult to measure, because it functions largely subconsciously.
+I argue that this is a large and underrated factor in why the United States does not have universal healthcare, and it is underrated simply because it is extremely difficult to measure, because it functions largely subconsciously.

 Many of these same progressive and liberal people will say that "everyone pays taxes of some kind" and then go right on using the "taxpayer" phrase.